 Kale Caesar Salad with Roasted Summer Corn and Cornbread Croutons

 - 3 cups diced cornbread or corn muffins

 - kernels cut from 4 large ears of fresh corn

 - ½ cup grated Pecorino Romano cheese

 - kosher salt and freshly ground black pepper

-- To assemble the salad, pour the dressing over the kale and toss well.
+To assemble the salad, pour the dressing over the kale and toss well.
 Add the corn and croutons, and the Pecorino, and toss again.
-Serve immediately or refrigerate for up to several hours, bringing the salad back to room temperature before serving.
+Serve immediately or refrigerate for up to several hours.

 - 1/3 cup freshly squeezed lemon juice

-- 1 tbs Dijon mustard, such as Grey Poupon
+- 1 tablespoon Dijon mustard, such as Grey Poupon

 - 1 large or 2 small garlic cloves, roughly chopped